trackmystories/video_app_pagination/README.md

 5. **API used to "sugar-coat" custom data : https://jsonplaceholder.typicode.com/photos?_limit=10&_page=**

-**Note:  https://jsonplaceholder.typicode.com/photos?_limit=10&_page= API only serves as a data model to showcase the handling of numerous(Thousands) of objects within the array,with javascript the rendered output is coated on top of or add into the array objects of the api**
+**Note:  https://jsonplaceholder.typicode.com/photos?_limit=10&_page= API only serves as a data model to showcase the handling of numerous(Thousands) of objects within the array,with javascript the rendered output is coated on top of or added into the cloned array objects of the api**